Feo Amante Web Shoppe THRILLER / SUSPENSE

 Not that that’s a bad thing.
 Although I personally disagree with the idea that humanity is doomed, at the same time I do get tired of the endless optimism and the-good-guys-always-win trend that is popular today.
 Sometimes things don’t work out.
 Sometimes evil triumphs.
 Shit happens.

-The PLANET OF THE APES is based on a novel by Pierre Boulle.
+PLANET OF THE APES is based on a novel by Pierre Boulle.
 It was directed by Franklin J. Schaffner (THE BOYS FROM BRAZIL) and written by Michael Wilson (5 FINGERS) and Rod Serling (THE TWILIGHT ZONE [TV], NIGHT GALLERY [TV]).
-The story opens with astronaut Taylor (Charlton Heston: THE OMEGA MAN, SOYLENT GREEN) on board the first interstellar space ship.
+The story opens with astronaut Taylor (Charlton Heston1: THE OMEGA MAN, SOYLENT GREEN) on board the first interstellar space ship.
 His three fellow astronauts, two men and a woman, are in suspended animation and Taylor is about to join them.
 Before he does he makes a final log entry which consists of a long diatribe against humanity and all their failings, setting the tone for the entire movie.

 Their spacecraft crashes in a lake in the middle of a desert on what they believe to be an unknown planet.
 The three male astronauts survive the crash and abandon ship.
 Just before they leave they check the chronometer and see that, thanks to the time dilation effect as described in Einstein’s Theory of Relativity (one of the few bits of science the movie gets right), although they are only a year or so older, 2000 years have passed on Earth.
 They are truly stranded, in both space and time.